Otolaryngology – Head and Neck Surgery

 Minimally Invasive Radioguided Parathyroidectomy (MIRP)

-The Division of Otolaryngology − Head and Neck Surgery at Penn State Health Milton S. Hershey Medical Center is the only team in the region to offer minimally invasive radioguided parathyroidectomy.
+The Department of Otolaryngology − Head and Neck Surgery at Penn State Health Milton S. Hershey Medical Center is the only team in the region to offer minimally invasive radioguided parathyroidectomy.
 This minimally invasive surgical option gives patients a faster recovery and less pain.
 Often, patients can go home the same day as their surgery.

 Learn more about our services or schedule a visit:

 A safer and less invasive approach to surgically treat hyperparathyroidism

 Hyperparathyroidism is a condition that causes high blood-calcium levels in nearly 100,000 Americans every year.
 The disease is caused if one or more of the four tiny parathyroid glands located behind the thyroid in the neck become enlarged and produce too much parathyroid hormone (PTH).
 This is usually caused by a benign tumor called a parathyroid adenoma.
 Hyperparathyroidism is a chronic condition that affects two out of every 1,000 people, and sometimes causes osteoporosis, kidney stones, abdominal problems, depression, and fatigue, among other illnesses.
 Hyperparathyroidism can be successfully treated by surgically removing the abnormal parathyroid gland—or in some cases—multiple glands.

 David Goldenberg, MD, founding chair of the Department of Otolaryngology – Head and Neck Surgery, has been performing minimally invasive radioguided parathyroid surgery to treat primary hyperparathyroidism for more than twelve years.
 His patients experience rapid relief with little scarring or side effects.

 My goal as a thyroid and parathyroid surgeon is to provide my patients with the best and safest surgical care for their endocrine surgical disease.”